halfstackpgr/halfstackpgr/README.md

-### Hi there, I'm Flank 👋
+### Hi there, I'm Parth 👋
-A Passionate Python Developer and Full Stack Discord Developer
+A Python Developer and a Discord Bot Developer.

 - 😄 Pronouns: He/Him
 - 📫 How to reach me: Via Discord

 ---